windelbouwman/ppci/docs/development.rst

 Release procedure
 -----------------

+This is more a note to self section on how to create a new release.

 #.
 Determine the version numbers of this release and the next.
 #.
 Switch to the release branch and merge the default branch into the